zilliztech/zdoc/docs/tutorials/payment-billing/subscribe-on-gcp-marketplace.md

 import Admonition from '@theme/Admonition';

-# Subscribe on GCP Marketplace
+# Subscribe on Google Cloud Marketplace

 This guide provides a step-by-step walkthrough of the subscription process and outlines the pricing terms of Zilliz Cloud on GCP Marketplace.

 <Admonition type="info" icon="📘" title="Notes">

-<p>You can subscribe to our service in GCP Marketplace and choose among AWS, GCP, and Azure to <a href="./create-cluster">create</a> your Zilliz Cloud clusters.</p>
+<p>Once subscribed, you can pay for the usage of Google Cloud clusters via Google Cloud Marketplace.
+If you have clusters deployed on other cloud providers, you can also use Google Cloud Marketplace to pay.</p>

 </Admonition>